Mera Peak (6476m) Short Climb

 • MealsBLD

-Today we cross the Chetra La pass and retracing towards Lukla.
-You can have hot shower and last day party with your crew.
+Today we cross the Zatrwa La Pass and retrace towards Lukla.
+You can have a hot shower and a last day party with your crew.

 • Accommodation Lodge